Retrieval-Enhanced Contrastive Vision-Text Models: Introduction

-In this work, we explore \textbf{r}etrieval-\textbf{e}nhanced \textbf{co}ntrastive (\OURS) vision-text models, \ie a method to equip existing vision-text models with the ability to use relevant external knowledge in a cross-modal manner for improved zero-shot predictions.
-In particular, our method learns to refine original CLIP~\cite{radford2021learning} text and visual embeddings with cross-modal items retrieved from a memory, namely a web-scale corpus of image-text pairs.
-For retrieval, we have observed that the image representation can be effectively utilized to identify relevant images closely resembling the query image, or the text representation can be used to identify relevant texts closely resembling the query text.
-By contrast, when crossing modalities, these representations are less successful in identifying suitable matches.
-We hence utilize the inherent strength of learned image and text representations within their respective modalities to retrieve relevant items and aid the alignment across modalities.
+To mitigate this issue, we put forth a retrieval-augmented approach that enhances the alignment between image and text representation.
+A critical observation of ours is that matching representations within the same modality is a significantly simpler task than matching representations across different modalities.
+To clarify, we observe that the image representation can be effectively utilized to identify images closely resembling the query image, or the text representation can be used to identify texts closely resembling the query text.
+However, when crossing modalities, these representations are less successful in identifying suitable matches, such as finding the text with the closest representation to a query image representation.
+We utilize the inherent strength of learned image and text representations within their respective modalities to aid the alignment across modalities.
+To improve their compatibility, we convert these unimodal representations into a multi-modal format, as conceptually illustrated in Fig.~\ref{fig:method}.
+Utilizing a web-scale corpus of image-text pairs for retrieval, we use image representation as a query to identify the top-k most similar images and incorporate the associated text to create a multi-modal representation.
+In a parallel manner, given a text representation as a query, we find the top-k most similar texts and integrate the associated images to create a multi-modal representation.

-Overall, as conceptually illustrated in Figure~\ref{fig:method}, we use an image representation as a query to identify the top-k most similar images and incorporate their associated text to create a multi-modal representation.
-In a parallel manner, given a text representation as a query, we find the top-k most similar texts and integrate their associated images to create a multi-modal representation.
-Through this process, we successfully transform the image and text representations into knowledge-enhanced multi-modal versions, which significantly enriches their representation power and simplifies their alignment in fine-grained zero-shot applications.
-This approach does not presuppose any downstream knowledge and produces a generic single model that can be used effectively across different downstream tasks.
-We validate our method through thorough design choice analyses.
-We show that our method improves over CLIP on 11 challenging fine-grained downstream tasks.
+Through this process, we successfully transform the image and text representations into multi-modal versions, which significantly simplifies their alignment.
+Our approach does not presuppose any downstream knowledge and produces a \emph{single} generic model that can be used effectively across different tasks.
+We show that our method improves over original CLIP~\citep{radford2021learning} or LiT~\citep{zhai2022lit} models on 11 challenging fine-grained downstream tasks.